-Baitmate classic is another all natural fish attractant, and uses fish oils to create a scent that a bass will find irresistible.
-Pheromones stimulate the fish you want to catch, while the anise in the recipe covers up any unwanted scents present on the lure.
+Baitmate classic is another all natural attractant, and uses fish oils to create a scent that a bass will find irresistible.
+Pheromones stimulate the fish you want to catch, while the anise in the recipe will cover up any unwanted scents present on the lure.
 The combination of the two will trigger the fish’s instincts and make them bite.
-Baitmate also offers several different flavored and scented attractants that work on anything from pan fish to catfish.
+Baitmate also offers several different flavored and scented fish attractants that work on anything from pan fish to catfish.

 Fishsticks is fairly unique on this list because it is actually liquid free.
-No liquid means it is easy to use and you’re less likely to make a mess, you don’t have to worry about leaking containers in your boat, or on you.
-Using scent from the real deal the Fishsticks come in two different scents and flavors Crayfish and Shad, both being excellent and the preferred forage for largemouth bass.
-And they have shown to have great success with anglers.
+No liquid means this fish attractant is easy to use and you’re less likely to make a mess, you don’t have to worry about leaking containers in your boat, or on you.
+Using scent from the real deal the Fishsticks come in two different scents and flavors: Crayfish and Shad, both being excellent and the preferred forage for largemouth bass.
+And they have been shown to be great lure enhancements for anglers serious about bass fishing.

 With the Spike-It dip-n-glow you can dip your soft plastic baits in and it will permanently dye the colors to whatever color you want.
 Got white soft plastic grub tails?
 Dip the tail in the chartreuse scented lure dye and you got an awesome two tone color instantly.
 The Spike-It Dip-n-Glow comes with a garlic scent, a crayfish scent, or the best of both worlds, the crawlic scent, which combines both crayfish and garlic scent to really get the olfactory sensors of those bass working overtime.
 Dip-N-Glow has been around for about 25 years now, and its ability to change or modify lure colors on the fly, and still having a power scent has given anglers the edge on the water.